nikhilpriyatam/medical_text_simplification/README.rst

 * Create three files for train, development and test which contains medical sentences.
 For now, we assume that the extension for these files is .sen which denotes simple English.

 * Generate aligned train, development and test files between noisy English (.nen) and simple English (.sen) using :code:`preprocess.py` which generates the source-target pairs.
 In the source sentences, medical concept mentions are replaced by their UMLS concept names.
 This modules uses `PyMetaMap <https://github.com/AnthonyMRios/pymetamap>`__.
-Ensure that this tool is installed and is running a MetaMap server.
+Ensure that this tool is installed.
+Also ensure that MetaMap server is running as a background process.
+The path to installed MetaMap folder (currently hardcoded) needs to be changed in :code:`preprocess.py` before executing it.

   Usage :code:`python preprocess.py <inp_file> <op_src_file> <op_tgt_file>`